Names of Germany: Federal Republic of Germany

 The Federal Republic of Germany, Bundesrepublik Deutschland, established in 1949, saw itself as the same state founded in 1867/71 but Reich gave place to Bund.
 For example, the Reichskanzler became the Bundeskanzler, reichsdeutsch became bundesdeutsch, Reichsbürger (citizen of the Reich) became Bundesbürger.
+Similarly, the names Deutsche Bundesbahn and Deutsche Bundespost, newly used for the railway and post-office systems respectively, replaced Deutsche Reichsbahn and Deutsche Reichspost kept in East Germany.

 Germany as a whole was called Deutschland als Ganzes or Gesamtdeutschland, referring to Germany in the international borders of 1937 (before Hitler started to annex other countries).
 This resulted in all German (or pan germanique—a chauvinist concept) aspirations.
 In 1969 the Federal Ministry for All German Affairs was renamed the Federal Ministry for Intra-German Relations.

 Until 1970, a number of expressions competed in the Federal Republic to designate the other German state (the communist German Democratic Republic).
 It was called Sowjetische Besatzungszone (SBZ, Soviet Zone of Occupation), Sowjetzone, Ostzone, Mitteldeutschland or Pankow (many GDR politicians lived or worked in Berlin-Pankow).